zecure/shadowd.zecure.org/content/documentation/architecture.md

 The dictionary *input* contains identifiers/pathes and the associated values of all user input.

-### Answer
+### Response

-The server sends the following answer, but without the additional newlines that are added here for readability.
+The server sends the following response, but without the additional newlines that are added here for readability.

     {
         "status": ...,